-Outsourcing software development will help the business to save initial time and cost as they don’t have to invest in infrastructure and hiring in-house workers.
+Outsourcing software development will help the business to save initial time and cost as they don’t have to invest in infrastructure and hire in-house workers.

-This option is often chosen by companies which are lacking (temporarily) enough own software developers, or are not strong in tech at all (as it might not be their core business competency).
+This option is often chosen by companies that are lacking (temporarily) enough own software developers, or are not strong in tech at all (as it might not be their core business competency).

 Companies using outsourcing software development:

 - Alibaba: The global market from China couldn’t exist without an outsourced team taking care of back-end development.

 - GitHub and Skype were two excellent start-ups which have evolved into successful companies with global outsourced teams.

 - Slack worked with Meta (a design company based in Canada, to create their web interface).

 When to outsource?

 Outsourcing is a perfect fit for companies that don’t have enough software development resources or do not have the right skillets in house.
 Furthermore, it might be the right fit for companies who are lacking an IT team at all.

 In many cases, outsourcing will also be beneficial for you, as it will help your internal team focus on your core business projects and top-priority tasks.